LouisBlaimont/MDTools/frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Folder Structure

+    /src: Contains all source code.
+        /src/routes: Files for page routes.
+Each .svelte file in this folder represents a route.
+        /src/lib: Utility functions and components that can be shared across the app.
+    /static: Static assets like images, fonts, etc.